Vurich/rsedis/DESIGN.md

 space in the file to be reused as much as possible to prevent the size of the file from constantly expanding.

+## Data types

+Redis has a few more complex data types that are interesting to us: lists, sets, hashmaps and sorted sets.
+We don't really care about hyper-log-logs or bitmaps.
+My current idea is to have a similar process to our HAMT history map, i.e. to take methods used to implement functional data structures and to apply them to file formats, but we're limited by our goal that we ideally want to be able to round-trip through a stock zip file format parser and lose nothing but metadata and history.

+### Representation (in zip format)

+So, my idea is to have each of these types be represented as a folder.
+We can represent each individual element of these types as a file within that folder - sets and hashmaps are easy, where for a set the file name can be a hash of the file and for a hashmap he file name is just the key.
+Sets can actually have anything for the file name, as long as two of the names don't overlap, because even if the user edits the file name the zip file format requires the hash of the file to be included in its header.
+Sorted sets are a little bit more difficult, since we would ideally have the file names represent the order to make the re-sorting set required when importing an externally- generated zip file as short as possible, but this is really just an optimisation and we can ultimately choose arbitrary names just like sets because if we've lost the metadata after a round trip we would have to re-sort the data anyway in case it has been changed.

+Lists are more difficult, as you can add and remove elements at arbitrary locations, which changes the order.
+We have two options: update the file name in the local file header when we emit the central file directory - which is kinda hacky and means that the shared data between history steps gets mutated - or use a scheme that continues to represent the order without having to mutate anything.
+For the latter, the best scheme I can imagine is for the first element to be called `z`, then `zz`, then `zzz`, etc. This means that we can add an element between `z` and `zz` by calling it `zy`, add an element between `zy` and `zz` by calling it `zyz`, and so on.
+A value before `z` would be called `y`.
+Eventually, if we insert enough elements, we'll require a reshuffle of the names.
+We can change the `z` to be an earlier letter like `d`, which would allow us to add more elements after `d` before needing to make the name longer.
+This isn't a great scheme, and would probably lead to some pretty confused users, so I think that my favourite option is to simply edit the file names in the local file header to represent the position that the element is _currently_ in, instead of having the names be globally immutable.
+This isn't great, but since we can trivially store the "true" data structure in our own metadata and since we're not really using the zip file names at runtime - only when writing the project file and when reading an externally-produced zip file - I think it's a reasonable compromise.

+### Representation (internal)

+Since we've committed to having our own internal metadata which has its own representation of data, where we care more about zip-compatibility than reusing zip features for our own ends, it's relatively easy for us to implement these types efficiently.

+Maps and sets can just be HAMTs - implemented identically to the history HAMT.
+Lists can be a bitmapped vector trie, which is basically just a HAMT where the "hash" is the index of the element instead of a hash of its key.
+Ordered sets, if we need them at all, can be a B-tree.
+These structures can all be made immutable with very little cloning.
+The root database HAMT can point to the root nodes of these trees, which means that changing a single element in these collections does not require cloning the whole thing, merely a subset thereof.
+The elements of the collections can be zip-compatible files - i.e. they can include the local file header.
+This means the central file directory can just point directly to an element of the collection.

 [hamt]: https://en.wikipedia.org/wiki/Hash_array_mapped_trie
 [rangealloc]: https://crates.io/crates/range-alloc